Jeffreymaomao/game.github.io/README.md

 ## [Dragable balls game](https://jeffreymaomao.github.io/game.github.io/dragBall/index.html)
 > - language: `HTML`,`CSS`,`JavaScript`
-> - ODE solve: Euler method
+> - ODE solver: Euler method
 > - web app: [https://jeffreymaomao.github.io/game.github.io/dragBall/index.html](https://jeffreymaomao.github.io/game.github.io/dragBall/index.html)

 In the course "**General Physics Experiment (II)**" that I took in the first semester of the junior year, we need to make a simple game that user can manipulate the position and motion of the ball by drag it.
 Therefore I wrote this simple game using some web language.
 In the web app, every ball following the motion described by